practical things to do to help your community

 Practical ways to serve others

-Below is a list of ways that you can help in the community and serve those around you.
+That means loving others in the ways Jesus loved us.
 Whether it is the sick and shut-in, children, the elderly, or the homeless, find a community that needs help and serve joyfully.

 • Donate to a food pantry